-In this article we’ll be taking a look at the A1 license, it’s benefits, drawbacks and other considerations.
+In this article, we’ll look at the A1 license, its benefits, drawbacks and other considerations.

-If you’re thinking of gaining your A1 license over riding on a CBT or taking your test on a larger machine then read on.
+If you’re considering gaining your A1 license over riding on a CBT or taking your test on a larger machine, read on.

-The A1 License is a restricted category motorcycle license which you can take from 17 years of age.
+The A1 license is a restricted category motorcycle license you can take from 17 years of age.

 A1 vs CBT

-The A1 and the CBT are very similar at first glance, however there are many important differences to consider when deciding which path is the right one for you.
+The A1 and the CBT are very similar at first glance.
+However, there are many significant differences to consider when deciding which path is the right one for you.

 There are numerous benefits to gaining your A1 license as a new rider, the biggest one being you will receive a much greater amount of training than you would compared to a CBT.

-The standards required to pass are much higher for this license and as such you’ll receive a lot of training ensuring you’re using the best methods of control and not at risk of developing bad habits.
+The standards required to pass are much higher for this license; as such, you’ll receive a lot of training, ensuring you’re using the best methods of control and not at risk of developing bad habits.

-No need to repeat theory test when you upgrade your license
+- No need to repeat the theory test when you upgrade your license

-As you’d expect, there are some downsides to the A1 license , it is a costly license for very little benefit given it does not automatically upgrade.
+As you’d expect, there are some downsides to the A1 license; it is a costly license for minimal benefit, given it does not automatically upgrade.

-The A1 allows you to ride up to a 125cc bike with engine power not exceeding 11kw (~15hp) and a maximum power to weight ratio of 0.1kw per kg.
-You can also ride motor trikes up to 15kw (20hp) on this license category.
+The A1 allows you to ride up to a 125cc bike with engine power not exceeding 11kw (~15hp) and a maximum power-to-weight ratio of 0.1kw per kg.
+You can also ride motor trikes up to 15kw (20hp).